acvetkov/sinon-chrome/README.md

 Next install all required stuff (if not yet):

 1. [nodejs](http://nodejs.org)
-2. sinon-chrome (it will automatically install mocha, phantomjs and sinonjs)
+2. sinon-chrome (it will automatically install phantomjs and sinonjs)
+3. [mocha](http://mochajs.org) or any other testing framework
-3. [chaijs](http://chaijs.com) or any other assertion library (optionally)
+4. [chaijs](http://chaijs.com) or any other assertion library (optionally)

 **background page**
 We will run background page tests with mocha and nodejs.